php-fig/fig-standards/proposed/http-message.md

     public function withHost($host);

     /**
-     * Create a new instance with the specified port.
+     * Return an instance with the specified port.
      *
      * This method MUST retain the state of the current instance, and return
-     * a new instance that contains the specified port.
+     * an instance that contains the specified port.
      *
      * Implementations MUST raise an exception for ports outside the
      * established TCP and UDP port ranges.